slviajero/tinybasic/examples/00tutorial/README.md

 The classical BASIC floating point functions SIN, COS, TAN, ATAN, LOG, EXP are part of the floating point laguage set.

+- Trigonometry: trig.bas - calculate a table of trigonometric functions
+- Stirling: stir.bas - caculate factorials and compare to Stirlings function

 ### The Dark Arts

 This language set has a few functions for low level access to the interpreter mechanism.
 Currently MALLOC, FIND and EVAL are implemented.